Adding Vibrancy to Your Landscape with Dwarf Crested Iris

 Growing From Seed

 The Dwarf Crested Iris is a straightforward plant to grow.
 It is a perennial; hence it will come back every year.
 You only need to sow the seeds in early spring.
-You can also start them indoors before planting out in early spring.
 It's best to sow them on a sunny windowsill, or you could use a tray of compost and plant them directly into that.
 Ensure they are well watered and keep them warm until they have germinated.

 Hardiness Zones